tushariitg/tushariitg/README.md

 - Simulation-Based Optimization

 ## Current Work
 I am currently developing an open-source library for modeling and simulation of supply chains.
-This library will help researchers quickly build supply chain networks using components such as: Retailer, Manufacturer, Supplier, Demand, Inventory.
+This library will help researchers quickly build supply chain networks using components such as Retailer, Manufacturer, Supplier, Demand, and Inventory.
 These components can be easily linked together to form a complete supply chain network.
+And then can be simulated for further analysis or optimization tasks.

 ## Get in Touch
 - Email: [tushar20231102@iitgoa.ac.in](mailto:tushar20231102@iitgoa.ac.in)